-The course, which is taught by Mrs Helen Kruuse, has been divided into specific topics which will be covered during the first semester in the form of viva voce lectures.
+The course is taught by Mrs Helen Kruuse in the first term and Ms Nikita Young in the second term of the first semester.
+It has been divided into specific topics which will be covered in the form of viva voce lectures.
 These lectures will comprise of a discussion of the law as contained in textbooks, case law and legislation.
 Students are expected to read ahead of the next lecture so that they may participate in the lecture and solve legal problems either individually or in groups.
 There will also be voluntary seminars every three weeks during the semester for revision, problem scenarios and preparation of exams and tests.
 There is no comprehensive handout for the course and as such, students will be expected to take their own notes during lectures and to supplement these notes with readings provided in the course outline.
 It is expected that students assume responsibility for their own learning by independent study according to the guidance provided by the detailed course outline.
-Feedback for assignments and tests will usually be given within the formal lecture periods, but may be given outside of these times at a voluntary extra meeting.
+Feedback for assignments and tests will usually be given at the voluntary seminars.
 Students are referred to the Faculty's 'Law Student's Survival Guide' in respect of DP requirements for attendance of lectures.
-Students are welcome to discuss problems with the lecturer.
+Students are welcome to discuss problems with the lecturers.